 '''

 In C++:

 void foo();

 means:

 void foo(void);

 and no warning is generated.

 '''

 1296 extended constant initialiser used

-The expression used as a constant initialiser might not be portable.
+The expression used as a constant initializer might not be portable.

-This warns that there is a constant that does not follow the strict rules of ANSI C even though there is a clause to permit it in the ANSI C specification.
+This warns that there is a constant initializer that does not follow the strict rules of ANSI C.